 Declutter what you don’t use and don’t enjoy any more.
 Here are some tips on how to declutter art and craft supplies for more creativity and joy!

 30. Things that waste time

 Use your time wisely and be mindful of how you spend your days.
 Although you don’t need to be productive every minute of every day, your time is precious so invest it with care.

 If you enjoyed this article, you might like this list of things to declutter in November for next month’s ideas!

 Or, maybe this article on things to do in September to simplify your life might be helpful if October is feeling a challenge and you need to catch up!

 YOUR NEXT STEP…

-I hope you enjoyed this list of things to declutter in October.
-There’s an item for each day of the month.
+I hope you enjoyed this list of things to do and declutter in October.
 If you’d like to carry on decluttering your home, your time and your life, check out my FREE Declutter Starter Kit.
-It’s packed full of helpful decluttering tips, projects and advice to get you started.
+It’s packed with helpful decluttering tips, projects and advice to get you started.